Single Abstract Reporting

 This case would be reported and followed by Network Hospital A.

-This case would be reported and followed by Network Hospital D, as the designated reporting facility for the Network.
+This case would be reported and followed by Network Hospital D.